Who Are In Your Circle of Family and Friends?

 Write your family and friends’ names into each circle.

 The inner circle is the “circle of intimacy.”
-This would include yourself (“Me”) and those people in your life that you are the “most close” to.
-People you could not imagine living with.
+This would include yourself (“Me”) and those people in your life that you are the “most close” to—people you could not imagine living without in your life.
 Include names of those close family and friends who have died and are still living fully in your heart and mind.

 The second circle is the “circle of friendship.”
 These are people in your life that you are close to, however, not close enough to be in your circle of intimacy.

 The third circle is the “circle of participation.”
 These are people in your life whom you are associated with through community groups or services.
-People at school, church, work, and social groups, or medical/professional service providers who you interact with.
+People at school, church, work, social groups, and/or medical/professional service providers whom you interact with.

 Journal or share with a family or friend in your “Circle of Intimacy.”

-- Share about your experience of creating your own Circle of Family and Friends on the worksheet.
+1. Share your experience creating your own Circle of Family and Friends on the worksheet.

 (Was it easy or difficult to do?
 Were there any surprises of whose names you put in what circle or names you left off?)

-- Share any of your feeling, insights, or overall mood, which came to you as you entered names on your Circle of Family and Friends worksheet.
+1. Share any of your feelings, insights, or overall mood, that came to you as you entered names on your Circle of Family and Friends worksheet.

 (What did you learn about yourself and your relationship with family and friends?)